abrar2030/abrar2030/README.md

 🌱 I’m exploring different areas of interest in tech and beyond

-👯 I’m looking to collaborate on software development
+👯 I’m excited about new challenges and opportunities

 ⚡ Fun fact: I enjoy solving complex problems with simple solutions